-Top Tours & Activities in Fuengirola
+Top attractions in Fuengirola

 A bustling town at the southern tip of Spain, Fuengirola is known for its beautiful beaches and Mediterranean climate.
 But visiting Fuengirola is more than an indulgent vacation, with origins in Phoenician, Roman, and Arabic civilizations, Fuengirola also offers a unique historic experience.